Here is a breakdown of major shareholders in The Gap Inc. (NYSE: GPS)

 The Gap Inc. (GPS) Insider Activity

-A total of 53 insider transactions have happened at The Gap Inc. (GPS) in the last six months, with sales accounting for 33 and purchases happening 20 times.
-The most recent transaction is an insider sale by FISHER JOHN J, the company’s Director.
-SEC filings show that FISHER JOHN J sold 112,099 shares of the company’s common stock on Mar 19 at a price of $31.13 per share for a total of $3.49 million.
-Following the sale, the insider now owns 12.58 million shares.
+A total of 87 insider transactions have happened at The Gap Inc. (GPS) in the last six months, with sales accounting for 53 and purchases happening 34 times.
+The most recent transaction is an insider sale by Breitbard Mark, the company’s President & CEO, Gap Brand.
+SEC filings show that Breitbard Mark sold 17,663 shares of the company’s common stock on Mar 24 at a price of $28.38 per share for a total of $0.5 million.
+Following the sale, the insider now owns 60841.0 shares.

-The Gap Inc. disclosed in a document filed with the SEC on Mar 19 that FISHER WILLIAM SYDNEY (Director) sold a total of 16,000 shares of the company’s common stock.
-The trade occurred on Mar 19 and was made at $31.34 per share for $0.5 million.
-Following the transaction, the insider now directly holds 0.15 million shares of the GPS stock.
+The Gap Inc. disclosed in a document filed with the SEC on Mar 24 that Syngal Sonia (CEO Gap, Inc.) sold a total of 36,129 shares of the company’s common stock.
+The trade occurred on Mar 24 and was made at $28.41 per share for $1.03 million.
+Following the transaction, the insider now directly holds 87571.0 shares of the GPS stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.